Jocke44/future-technology/README.md

 # FUTURE OF TECHNOLOGIES

-This webpage is for those who like whats is store for technonlogy in the future.
+This webpage is for those who like whats in store for technonlogy in the future.

-The idea is to get people to think of what the future in technology has in store for
+The possibilities of technology in the future.

 RESPONSIVNES PIC HERE